 There’s even some evidence that suggests xylitol can be good for your mouth, because it can help to kill bacteria, and keep your mouth at a neutral pH level.

 I always keep a couple jars of Spry Spearmint on hand for having in the office and in the kitchen.

 If you’re a chewing gum addict like I am, you might want to go straight for the Spry Spearmint 600 Piece container (Amazon).

 Solution 2.
 Get a good night guard

-But, I’ll just say that the DenTek Professional Fit Dental Guard (Amazon) is the best-quality and most convenient product I could find to end my mouth pain at night.
-Seriously.
+But, I’ll just say that the DenTek Comfort Fit Dental Guard (Amazon) is the best-quality and most convenient product I could find to end my mouth pain at night.

 It takes just a few minutes to ‘fit’ the guard to your mouth, just as a dentist would.
 This can save you hundreds of dollars – rather than having to buy a custom fit dental guard from your dentist.

 Getting a good night guard is probably your best bet for fighting off jaw clenching caused by taking ADHD medications.